KawaiiFiveO/whiteboard/README.md

 # Whiteboard Application

-This is a simple whiteboard application built with **HTML**, **CSS**, and **JavaScript**.
-The app allows users to draw, erase, and adjust the stroke size dynamically.
-It supports pressure-sensitive drawing for tablets and has a responsive canvas that fits the entire screen.
+This is a simple whiteboard application built using HTML, CSS, and JavaScript.
+It allows users to draw, erase, and clear the canvas using mouse, touch, or stylus input.
+The app is designed to work on both desktop and mobile devices with multi-touch support and includes features like a drawing stabilizer and adjustable stroke size.

 ## Features

-- **Drawing and Erasing**: Switch between drawing and erasing modes.
+- **Drawing and Erasing**:
+  - Switch between drawing and erasing modes using toolbar buttons.
+  - Use a stylus, mouse, or touch input to interact with the canvas.

+- **Stroke Size Control**:
+  - Adjust the stroke size using a slider in the toolbar.
-- **Pressure Sensitivity**: If using a tablet, the stroke size adjusts dynamically based on the pressure applied.
+  - The size of the stroke can also dynamically change based on the pressure of a stylus if supported.

-- **Adjustable Stroke Size**: A slider allows the user to change the stroke size from 1px to 50px.
-- **Clear Canvas**: A button to clear the entire canvas.
+- **Drawing Stabilizer**:
+  - A stabilizer feature smooths out strokes when enabled.
+  - This can be toggled on or off using a checkbox in the toolbar.

+- **Multi-Touch Support**:
+  - The application supports drawing with multiple touch points simultaneously.
+  - You can use multiple fingers or styluses without interference between touches.

+- **Mobile-Friendly Display**:
+  - The toolbar layout adjusts automatically for mobile devices, stacking vertically to ensure proper display.
-- **Responsive Canvas**: The canvas adjusts its size automatically to fit the window.
+  - The canvas adapts to the screen size for an optimal experience on phones and tablets.

+- **Clear Canvas**:
+  - Clear the entire canvas using the "Clear" button in the toolbar.

 ## Demo